How to Overcome Social Anxiety |12 Steps|

-You know you have social anxiety disorder (SAD) if you experience some irrational fear in crowded places; in the street; at work; if you feel anxious at a job interview and even days before it; before, after, and while speaking in public; in shops and in many more daily social situations.
+You know you have social anxiety disorder (SAD) if you experience irrational fear in crowded places; in the street; at work; if you feel anxious at a job interview and even days before it; before, after, and while speaking in public; in shops and in many more daily social situations.
 Let alone the fear is mostly completely irrational, it also worsens your quality of life making you unable to perform simple duties like, for example, to call someone.
 Are you tired of it?
 Do you want to know how to overcome social anxiety?
 Keep reading…

 You may have read that to overcome social anxiety you need to see a psychologist, learn to breathe in a certain way, and spend more time in public places to get used to it.
 Such “helpful” articles are written by people who have never experienced social anxiety and panic attacks because of it, so they don’t understand why you just CAN’T do that.

-I’d like to warn you that as the problem is psychological, just breathing and doing some rituals like spending 20 minutes in a café or giving a public speech won’t help.
-In fact, forcing yourself to do something you are afraid of or dislike the idea of so much can cause even more stress and leave you thinking that it’s impossible for you to overcome social phobia.
+I’d like to warn you that as the problem is psychological, so just breathing and doing some rituals like spending 20 minutes in a café or giving a public speech won’t help.
+In fact, forcing yourself to do something you are afraid of or dislike the idea of so much can cause even more stress and leave you thinking that it’s impossible for you to overcome social anxiety.
 To tackle this problem, you will have to do some mental work on your part.
 I don’t mean that you will have to see a psychologist but rather that you will have to analyze your behavior yourself and be able to understand certain things or at least believe me when I say that your mind is deceiving you.

 So, here is my step-by-step plan how to overcome social anxiety.
 I suggest that you learn one thing at a time.
 Take your time, don’t push yourself.
 Being patient and sympathetic to yourself is key.
-Let’s get rid of this nasty social phobia!
+Let’s get rid of this nasty social anxiety!

 1. Recall when it all started